Delma Cowart: Numbers

-He mainly ran the #0 during his time in the Cup Series, but he also ran the #49 at Daytona in 1987 (also a DNQ).
+He mainly ran the No. 0 during his time in the Cup Series, but he also ran the No. 49 at Daytona in 1987 (also a DNQ).
 Cowart repeatedly joked that he was the only driver whose car number matched his chance of winning.
 The inspiration for the number use was from Billy Preston's song, Nothing From Nothing.
 The song was a favorite of Cowart's.

-He also ran the #37 at Daytona in 1982 in what is now the Xfinity Series.
+He also ran the No. 37 at Daytona in 1982 in what is now the Xfinity Series.

 1992 Daytona 500

 Cowart made the 1992 Daytona 500 and made his trademark quote, "I ain't never won a race, though I ain't lost a party."
-An accident-filled qualifying race allowed Cowart to finish 13th and advance to the Daytona 500.
+An accident-filled qualifying race allowed Cowart to finish thirteenth and advance to the Daytona 500.
 "When we made the race," Cowart said, "I went out and hired a team physician.
 I figured we needed a team physician.
 I figured we needed one for all the physical requirements of our fine crew.
 What does the doctor specialize in?
 He's a veterinarian, because all we've got on our crew is a bunch of dogs!"
 A legendary party ensued at a Daytona area hotel.
 "I don't think he showed back up at the track until Sunday," Benny Parsons recalled.